Reduced Sugar Strawberry Jam

 - Boil for 1 minute, remove from heat, and skim foam.

-- Wipe rim with clean cloth, center lid on jar, screw on band (fingertip tight).
+- Wipe rim with a clean cloth, center lid on the jar, screw on the band (fingertip tight).

-- Use jar lifter to place filled jars in boiling water bath, with at least 1-2″ of water over jars.
+- Use a jar lifter to place filled jars into the boiling water bath, with at least 1-2″ of water over jars.

 - Process for 10 minutes, adjusting for altitude.

-- Remove jars from canner with jar lifter and place on a towel to cool.
+- Remove jars from canner with a jar lifter and place on a towel to cool.

 - Check jars for seal after 24 hours.
 Jars that do not seal should be refrigerated and used in 3 weeks.

-- Makes 10 half pint jars of jam.
+- Makes approximately 10 half-pint jars of jam.